sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+#### 1. Distortion Corrected Test Images.

+I read in the eight test images and undistort all eight of them using opencv.
+Belwo i present 2 examples of such undistorted images.

+![alt text][image8]

+![alt text][image9]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.